GinkgoFJG/drush_sup/README.txt

 through the entries from the `core-requirements` (`status-report`) report.
 Well-known problems (File System not writable, Rebuild Permissions, etc.) could be detected and the user could be prompted to choose the action to take.

+Note that sup already attempts to clean up prior to running the status report, to minimize the number of problems that might be reported.

 Repair Toolbar Menu
 -------------------